 There’s also a limit to the amount you can borrow on a HELOC or home equity loan.
 To determine how much money you’re eligible for, lenders will calculate your LTV, or loan-to-value ratio.
 Even if you have $300,000 in equity, the majority of lenders will not let you borrow that much money.

-Lenders generally allow homeowners to borrow up to 80 percent of the value of their home, minus existing mortgage balances.
+Lenders generally allow homeowners to borrow up to 80 percent to 85 percent of the value of their homes, minus existing mortgage balances.
 That number can be different from person to person, though, and depends heavily on your credit score, financial history and current income.

 Know how not to use your home equity